rgb-archive/spec/01-OpenSeals.md

-In order to modify the state bound to some of the seals in UTXOs one needs to (a) spend those UTXOs with a single transaction (i.e. this can only be done by the parties controlling this UTXOs, which provides a security model for managing state changes based on Bitcoin model), (b) create a proof defining the new state and bindinb it to a new UTXOs, (c) cryptographically commit to the proof within the same transaction that spends previous sealed UTXOs, (d) sign and publish the transaction and wait until it will be mined (mining may be omitted when the technology is used on Layer 2).
+In order to modify the state bound to some of the seals in UTXOs one needs to (a) spend those UTXOs with a single transaction (i.e. this can only be done by the parties controlling this UTXOs, which provides a security model for managing state changes based on Bitcoin model), (b) create a proof defining the new state and bind it to a new UTXOs, (c) cryptographically commit to the proof within the same transaction that spends previous sealed UTXOs, (d) sign and publish the transaction and wait until it will be mined (mining may be omitted when the technology is used on Layer 2).